TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Experiments

-We further use the backbone pre-trained on Once \cite{once} to initialize CenterPoint \cite{centerpoint} and fine-tune the detector with 1\% training data of Waymo \cite{waymo}.
-The converged results of both random initialization and pre-trained on Once are shown in Table \ref{table: transferring}.
-It can be found that for Vehicle and Cyclist, \methodshorthand\ brings an average improvement of 1.17 and 1.16 on APs and APHs, demonstrating that \methodshorthand\ is able to pre-train the backbone on one dataset and then transfer to another dataset for performance improvement.
-As for Pedestrian class, there exists similar phenomenon to that on Once fine-tuning where \methodshorthand\ only achieves comparable performance.
-The reason is similar to what we discuss in Section \ref{subsec: main results}.
+\textbf{Transferring Experiments. }We use the backbone pre-trained on Once dataset to initialize CenterPoint \cite{centerpoint} and fine-tune the detector with 1\% training data of Waymo \cite{waymo}.
+The results are shown in Table \ref{table: transferring}.
+It can be found that \methodshorthand\ brings an average gain of 0.77 on mAPs and mAPHs, while UniPAD only achieves comparable performance.
+This demonstrates that \methodshorthand\ is able to pre-train the backbone on one dataset and then transfer to another dataset for performance improvement.